ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 -   There are in fact numerous variants of the algorithm, which are distinguished by the bit size of the quantities used during generation.

--   It will make the work of the various groups easier if everyone uses the same generator with the same seed.
+-   If everyone uses the same generator with the same seed, it will be easier to do cross-group debugging!

 # *Unsigned* Numbers